Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "All life is an experiment.
-The more experiments you make, the better."
+> "Selfishness and greed, individual or national, cause most of our troubles."
-> — **Ralph Waldo Emerson**
+> — **Harry S. Truman**

 ---